 Living off the grid is becoming more commonplace these days, with more than 18,000 families choosing to live off-grid in the U.S. alone.
 Toughing it out in the wilderness without modern comforts is no easy task, however, especially for those who want to live the nomadic lifestyle.
 If you’re living off the grid in an RV, taking proper precautions may save you from having to spend any nights without food, water, or shelter.
 There are several simple modifications that you can make to your camper to create a safer, more comfortable home.
 Install a Water Filtration System The most critical resource in any off-grid scenario is water.
 We can only survive about a week without water.
 Even after a couple of days, the effects of dehydration can set in, including: A decrease in energy levels Headaches or migraines Confusion and dizziness Drastic fluctuations in blood pressure Stiff joints Seizures When you’re living off-road out of your RV, you never know when an emergency might strike.
 If you find yourself stranded and your water supply dwindling, it’s a good idea to [Read more…]

 Let’s talk about tactical comms setups.
 What’s the essentials that you need?
 You’ll need a radio, an electronic headset (ideally with noise cancellation), and a push to talk (PTT) switch of some sort.
-Best Comms Headset The is an “operator” quality tactical headset.
+Here’s a comms headset with boom mic in use.
+The headset is being worn underneath the full-cut helmet, rather than mounted on the helmet rails – which might be an option for a high-cut or mid-cut helmet.
+Here’s headset mounted on rails with a high-cut helmet.
+Best Comms Headset The is an “operator” quality tactical headset – and this is the device to beat.
 The 3M Peltor ComTac III Electronic Headset has it all, and a boom mic for use with a radio.
 First of all – this is a noise canceling electronic headset.
 Thanks to the dual mics it picks up all ambient sounds and quickly shuts off to protect you from gun shots (or loud industrial noises).
 These meet DA PAM 40-501 Army Hearing Conservation Program requirements.
 They are popular with the military and LEOs.
-Two AAA batteries will give you approx. 500 hours of use.
-It includes a radio jack (and a boom mic) – which is what makes this a comms headset vs just an electronic ear muff.
-This headset will work with various bump and ballistic helmets with a high cut shell.
-Want a streamlined in-ear headset options?
-This would work with an ACH (Advanced Combat [Read more…]
+Two AAA batteries will give you approx. 500 hours of [Read more…]

 Let’s look at the best tactical headlamp.
 Why a tactical headlamp?
 Because it gives you bright light, when you need it, in a hands free fashion.
 It is a lot more convenient than a flashlight – because you don’t have to hold it.
 What’s more, today’s models with LED bulbs are incredibly bright, lightweight, and have great battery life.
 There’s more than one way to see in the dark (the other is Night Vision Goggles – but those are very expensive.
 Here’s the models we’ll review.
 Whether you are working on a car, night trail running, road side repairs, camping, GORUCK challenge events, or on a mission – a head lamp can help make you more efficient.
 A headlamp with long battery life should be considered a bug out bag essential.
 What should you look for in a headlamp?
 We’ll talk about that next.
 Features of the Best Tactical Headlamp The best tactical headlamp will have an LED bulb, not an old school xenon or incandescent bulb.
 Why?
 LED is just better – in just about every way.
 For one, [Read more…]